OpenGammaProject/Open-Gamma-Detector/README.md

 This project contains of essentially two PCBs, one for the SiPM (`sipm` folder) that will be mounted on top of your scintillation crystal.
 It will then be connected to the other part: the evaluation hardware and counter (`detector` folder).

-_To Do: Explain how to mount SiPM and connect it._
+_To Do: Explain how to mount SiPM and connect it.
+What crystals to use?_

 __All the detector hardware needs a re-design.
 Ideally all the hardware can be mounted on one small PCB on top of the crystal.__